Mapping the DeFi crime landscape: an evidence-based picture

-Also, note that the second strategy related to DeFi actor as target, exploitation of human risks, yielded \$298M in losses for 22 events.
+Also, note that the second strategy related to DeFi actor as target, exploitation of human risks, yielded \ATargetHumanRisk/ in losses for \NTargetHumanRisk/ events.
 Hence, such strategy might be less prevalent, but it generates large financial losses per event.
-The results therefore suggest that DeFi actors should not solely focus on securing their smart contracts to mitigate external threats but should also revisit and improve the precautions taken at the internal level.
+While human risks appear less prevalent in our dataset, it is also important to remember that 2.3\% of the events have an undetermined strategy.
+It is possible that some of those events occurred because of a human risk (such as employee deception) that was not disclosed, or has yet to be uncovered.
+Moreover, the study does not account for mixed strategies: some crime events may have had a human component that was not taken into account.
+Indeed, various social engineering techniques can be used in tandem with the tactics displayed in the taxonomy to steal money from DeFi actors and users.
+Further studies could investigate how, and to what extent, the crime events displayed in the dataset had a human component, beyond the obvious ones that were categorized under the exploiting human risk strategy.
+In the end, the results suggest that DeFi actors should not solely focus on securing their smart contracts to mitigate external threats, but should also revisit and improve the precautions taken at the internal level.

 \paragraph{DeFi actor as Perpetrator: Malicious uses of Contracts and Limited Financial Damages}